LilToreyFTW/CoresCustomBlackops7ReleaseAlarm/ai-clip-generator/README.md

-# Autonomous AI Clip Generator for COD Kill Feeds
+# Autonomous AI Clip Generator for TSlizzleKilla007 Kills

-An AI-powered system that automatically watches Kick VODs on your website, detects Call of Duty kill feeds, and generates montage clips.
+An AI-powered system that automatically watches Kick VODs on your website, detects when **TSlizzleKilla007** gets kills in Call of Duty, and generates montage clips of YOUR kills only.

 ## 🎯 Features

 - **Autonomous VOD Monitoring**: Automatically detects and processes Kick VODs on your website
+- **Player-Specific Detection**: AI detects kills specifically by **TSlizzleKilla007** (your in-game name)
-- **Kill Feed Detection**: AI-powered computer vision to detect kill feeds in COD gameplay
+- **Kill Feed Analysis**: Uses OCR to read kill feed text and identify your kills
-- **Automatic Clip Generation**: Creates individual clips from kill moments
+- **Automatic Clip Generation**: Creates individual clips from YOUR kill moments only
-- **Montage Creation**: Compiles clips into epic montages
+- **Montage Creation**: Compiles YOUR kills into epic montages
 - **Background Processing**: Runs invisibly while users watch VODs
 - **Queue System**: Handles multiple VODs with job queuing
+- **Smart Filtering**: Only captures kills where YOU are the killer, not deaths

 ## 🏗️ Architecture